Marketing Artwork | Eliminate the Pricing Guess Work

 Years ago you decided that art have a permanent place in your life and in your heart.
 After experimenting with a variety of medium and focused studies you’ve likely accumulated a group of paints that have the potential for a sale.
-You’re now ready to take the next step towards professional art marketing, but where and how do artists begin this course and which type of plan will work best for you?
+You’re now ready to take the next step towards professional art marketing, but where and how does an artist begin marketing and which type of plan will work best for you?

 - “Remember that the success of an accomplished artist can’t be measured solely in economic terms, but instead by the contribution and quality of a lasting, creative impression.”

-Today, and for the first time in the art market, there are hundreds of opportunities to sell original paintings, photos and sculptures.
-New art websites springing up weekly have the potential to approach a national forum of online collectors or the occasional shopper.
+Today, and possibly for the first time in the history of art marketing, there are hundreds of opportunities to sell original paintings, photographs and sculptural creations.
+New art websites springing up weekly can approach a national forum of online collectors and the occasional shopper.

 Enter group Exhibitions and Calls for Artists

-Possibly the easiest and least expensive option to test an art market is to participate in ‘Calls for Entry and Artists.’
-It’s simple, art communities and galleries in your area offer year round open calls for works in both specific categories and general interests.
-There’s a small fee to cover insurance and a donation, so be prepared to pay for each entry and consider the juror selection process.
+Possibly the easiest and least expensive opportunity to test the art market in your area is to participate in ‘Calls for Entry /Artists.’
+It’s simple, art communities and galleries offer year round open calls for works in both specific categories and general interests.
+There’s a small fee to cover insurance with a donation, so be prepared to pay for each submission and consider the juror selection process.

 At no cost, Art Guide posts the largest online listing of Calls for Artists.
 These announcements offer hundreds of opportunities and can be organized by state, gallery or title simply by clicking the header down arrow.
 The posted art requests focus on intermediate and professional works for galleries, business organizations and permanent town displays.
 Updated hourly, Art Guide’s Call for Entry is a useful tool, be sure to browse through the titles in your area.